elymsyr/mazevil/README.md

 ## Helpers

-### Insatallation for Cuda Toolkit vX.Y and cuDNN vA.B.C
+### Insatallation of Cuda Toolkit and cuDNN

+Follow the instructions for the insatallation of Cuda Toolkit *vX.Y* and cuDNN *vA.B.C*.

 #### 1.1 Cuda Installation